MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/intro.rst

 Online Help
 -----------

-MAD-NG is equipped with an online help system [#f4]_ useful in interactive mode to quickly search for information displayed in the ``man``-like Unix format :
+MAD-NG is equipped with an online help system [#f4]_ useful in interactive mode to quickly search for information displayed in the :literal:`man`-like Unix format :

 .. code-block:: console